 - in the speed race, from 7 – 20 km: the anaerobic lactic (anaerobic glycolysis) can play significant role, which is estimated to provide 10 – 15% of total energy costs.

 When the length of the race increases, the fat content of the diet takes a significant increment.
-Most dog sledding professionals recognize the importance of highand high fat diet, and both require the use of raw materials with high biological value, high digestibility and ready to use.
+Most dog sledding professionals recognize the importance of high protein and high fat diet, and both require the use of raw materials with high biological value, high digestibility and ready to use.

 A raw natural diet offers your athletes the building blocks that they need to do their best and to be healthy enough to do anything.
-Athletes who eat foods with higherlevels are less likely to be injured in training and therefore in competition or the working environment.
+Athletes who eat foods with higher protein levels are less likely to be injured in training and therefore in competition or the working environment.
 One of the best food sources to food prior to working your athletes in any manner, is beef.
-The amino acid score for food, which measures the amount of in the food as compared to the need for the , gives beef high marks.
-Any number over 100 is considered a quality , but beef comes in at a whopping 142.
-If you really want the best source, then you would consider quail, with an amino acid score of 156, but fooding on this source might become expensive.
+The amino acid score for food, which measures the amount of amino acids in the food as compared to the need for the amino acids, gives beef high marks.
+Any number over 100 is considered a quality protein, but beef comes in at a whopping 142.
+If you really want the best protein source, then you would consider quail, with an amino acid score of 156, but fooding on this source might become expensive.
 Chicken and turkey are right behind at 129 and 139 respectively.
 While close, beef has other features that make it just a bit better.

 High in iron, beef is a great food to counteract the rigors of exercise.
 Even a slight iron deficiency can cause fatigue in your athletes (canine or human!)
 Red meat, such as beef, keeps that iron level exactly where it should be and allows the dog to go longer without a dip in iron which can result in tiring more easily.
 Low iron can also be a factor in mental as well as motor skills, and can impair a body from doing physical work.
 Iron helps muscles to store and utilize oxygen, and in its capacity as a part of hemoglobin, iron is instrumental in helping blood carry oxygen to the rest of the body.
 Taken as a whole, iron is one of THE most important nutrients that a body needs in order to function at its highest level for athletes.

-As for 1 showed that for prolonged exercise regimes that a typical sled dogs is subjected during the training, they would require an increasing need of amino acid; therefore if you feed them on a low diet, your athletes will not obtain sufficient amount of to cover their needs.
-Your athletes would therefore have less capacity to exploit the for the energy production and synthesis.in general, a recent study
+As for proteins in general, a recent study 2 showed that for prolonged exercise regimes that a typical sled dogs is subjected during the training, they would require an increasing need of amino acid; therefore if you feed them on a low protein diet, your athletes will not obtain sufficient amount of amino acids to cover their needs.
+Your athletes would therefore have less capacity to exploit the amino acids for the energy production and protein synthesis.

 So what does a typical canine athlete diet look like?